sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-02.md

 #### Utilize and Store History in GetChatCompletionAsync

+1. Next, locate the **GetChatCompletionAsync()** function.
-Locate **GetChatCompletionAsync()**, then update the function by replacing the code within the Try block with the below:
+1. Update the function by replacing the code within the *Try* block with the below:

 ```csharp
             ArgumentNullException.ThrowIfNull(sessionId);